Sirius XM Holdings Inc. (SIRI) Shares Down Despite Recent Market Volatility

 Citigroup gave a rating of “Sell” to SIRI, setting the target price at $6 in the report published on December 01st of the previous year.

-During the last 5 trading sessions, SIRI fell by -5.26%, which changed the moving average for the period of 200-days by -43.57% in comparison to the 20-day moving average, which settled at $4.13.
-In addition, Sirius XM Holdings Inc. saw -38.27% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, SIRI rose by +1.10%, which changed the moving average for the period of 200-days by -41.31% in comparison to the 20-day moving average, which settled at $3.97.
+In addition, Sirius XM Holdings Inc. saw -36.99% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading